Survival Gear Experts is reader-supported. If you decide to buy through a link on this page, we may earn an affiliate commission. Learn more.

 A modern version of the original Kukri from a manufacturer with a solid reputation for quality.
-Ka-Bar have been creating quality knifes for many years and this model should be a real contender.
+Ka-Bar has been creating quality knives for many years and this model should be a real contender.

 It’s priced the same as the official Ghurka model, yet some with some extra features that look extremely useful.